-Join Bryan O'Neil Hughes for an in-depth discussion in this video Setting Maximize PSD and PSB File Compatibility to the Ask option, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Setting Maximize PSD and PSB File Compatibility to the Ask option, part of Photoshop: Optimizing Performance.

 Using a layer based workflow in Photoshop is the best way to retain a…non- destructive environment, so that you can…go back and make changes to your document.…It's high fidelity, it's very flexible.…You can do all sorts of really neat things with it.…But I want to point out something that's…really important, performance wise, when saving layered documents.…And that's that you want to change your file handling so that it asks about…PSD and PSB file compatibility.
 And the idea here is when I go to save…this, let's say I make that a PSD, Photoshop will say, do I want this on?…And by being on, it's going to render…a flattened file so that Lightroom and the Finder…and various other applications that don't support Photoshop…layered documents will be able to read the file.…

 So consider the destination…of your file because if you do choose to…maximize compatibility, the file will be quite a bit larger.…Especially if you a have large file to begin with or if you have a lot of layers.…So I would set that to ask and I would think about it every time you save.…